khrome/ascii-art/README.md

 - runs in the **browser and Node.js** (CommonJS, AMD, globals or webpack)
 - **JS + Canvas** Ascii image generation utilities in node don't actually touch any pixels, but usually call out to a binary, we do 100% of our transform in JS, which allows us plug into averaging, distance and other logic dynamically, in powerful ways.
 - It **works like a package manager** for figlet fonts.
-- The other libraries out there do too little and focus on logging above other domains.
+- The **other libraries** out there **do too little**, focus on logging above other domains and often unaware of ANSI controls(for example: style text, then put it in a table).
 - **Supports your existing API** We allow you to use the colors.js/chalk API *or* our own (where we reserve chaining for utility rather than code aesthetics).
 - **Loads nothing that isn't used** (Images, Fonts, Tables, Logic, etc.)